venky1311/AEM-DOCKER/README.md

 This README provides detailed instructions for setting up Adobe Experience Manager (AEM) author and publisher instances using Docker.
 Follow these steps to build and run your AEM instances locally# AEM Docker Setup

-This README provides detailed instructions for setting up Adobe Experience Manager (AEM) author and publisher instances using Docker.
-Follow these steps to build and run your AEM instances locally.

 ## Prerequisites

 - **Docker**: Ensure Docker is installed and running on your machine.
 You can download Docker from [Docker's official website](https://www.docker.com/products/docker-desktop).